chimera-linux/cports/Usage.md

 * `remove-autodeps` Remove automatic dependencies possibly installed in the build root.
 * `zap` Remove the build root.
+* `lint` Read and parse the template, and do lint checks on it.
+Do nothing else.
+Error on failures.
 * `fetch`, `extract`, `patch`, `configure`, `build`, `check`, `install`, `pkg` Given an argument of template path (`category/name`) this will invoke the build process for the given template up until the given phase.
 The `pkg`